Securely Store Your Passwords

 Some people do not want to use third party applications for storing their passwords as they do not like the idea of using an application to store their important password.
 Though there are very reliable third party password managers in the market, concern for security is very valid.
 If you are one of the people who opt not to use any password manager, then you may follow this method of storing your passwords safely and securely.

-- 1Divide your passwords into three parts.If you have a password like Pa55w0rd123, then divide it into three parts like Pa55, w0rd and 123.Advertisement
+- 1If you have a password like Pa55w0rd123, then divide it into three parts like Pa55, w0rd and 123.Divide your passwords into three parts.Advertisement

-- 4Remember these locations and email addresses.Make sure that you do not forget where you stored the three-part passwords.
+- 4Make sure that you do not forget where you stored the three-part passwords.
 You can again be creative here.
 You can send an email to yourself reminding you where the passwords are stored.
 Again, be creative and cautious.
 Formulate messages like "Complete parts are in my*****dd@yahoo, fhhkd***ss@Gmail and 23s***kkl**@Hotmail".
-Take note that you do not need to complete the email addresses as these are yours and you should memorize them by heart.Advertisement
+Take note that you do not need to complete the email addresses as these are yours and you should memorize them by heart.Remember these locations and email addresses.Advertisement

 - Note: As much as not trusting third party application is a normal gesture, there is nothing wrong with utilizing password managers as long as it came from a very reputable institution.
 Also, do not keep everything obvious at password managers, always keep things a little "unclear for people" but clear enough for you to understand and remember.